DPDK/dpdk/doc/guides/linux_gsg/build_sample_apps.rst

 * ``-d``:
   Add a driver or driver directory to be loaded.
-  The application should use this option to load the pmd drivers that are built as shared libraries.
+  The application should use this option to load the PMDs that are built as shared libraries.

 * ``-m MB``: